 Woodchucks - Woodchucks are also known as groundhogs and whistle pigs.
 These large, burrowing rodents can destroy landscaping and eat garden crops.
 If a groundhog is tearing up your yard, we can help you remove it.

 Lifecycle and diet: Woodchucks live five to six years, and females aged two years or older can birth litters of four to six young.
-Mainly vegetarians, woodchucks love garden produce, berries and wild grasses but also eat grasshoppers and other insects.
+Mainly vegetarians, woodchucks love garden produce, berries and wild grasses but eat grasshoppers and other insects.

 Lifecycle and diet: Voles live only three to six months but can produce five to 10 litters of up to six young each in that time.
 They eat the stems, roots, leaves and seeds of most plants and will occasionally dine on insects.